wp-plugins/add-meta-tags/readme.txt

 - Single Posts
  - Automatically.
  - Customization of the *description* META tag:
-  - either via setting an excerpt in the post's edit panel
+  - either by setting an excerpt in the post's edit panel
-  - or via custom <em>description</em> field (this overrides the custom excerpt).
+  - or by setting a custom description in the *Metadata* meta box in the post editing panel. (overrides the custom excerpt).
- - Customization of the *keywords* META tag via custom <em>keywords</em> field only.
+ - Customization of the *keywords* META tag is possible by setting a custom list of keywords in the *Metadata* meta box in the post editing panel.
 - Pages
- - Automatic generation of description meta tag.
+ - Automatically (description only - no automatic keywords).
- - Customization of the description meta tag is possible with a custom field.
+ - Customization of the *description* meta tag is possible by setting a custom description in the *Metadata* meta box in the page editing panel.
- - Setting a keywords meta tag is possible by providing a comma-delimited list of keywords in a custom field.
+ - Setting a *keywords* meta tag is possible by setting a custom list of keywords in the *Metadata* meta box in the post editing panel.
 - Category-based Archives
  - The description of the category, if set, is used for the description meta tag.
 The name of the category is always used at the keywords metatag.
 - Tag-based Archives
  - The description of the tag, if set, is used for the description meta tag.
 The name of the tag is always used at the keywords metatag.
+- Site-wide META Tags
-- META Tags on all pages
+ - It is possible to add any metatags on all content.
+- Global keywords (since 2.1.0)
- - It is possible to set any meta tag to all blog pages.
+ - It is possible to set some keywords that are prepended/appended to the keywords of all your content.
 - Head link to copyright page.
+- Default image to use in metadata, if a featured image has not been set.

 Opengraph metadata